darshit-shah/smartfilter/README.md

 };

-//call requestCrossfilterService service with type = 'connect'. myCrossFilter.requestCrossfilterService({
+//call requestCrossfilterService service with type = 'connect'. mySmartfilter.requestCrossfilterService({
   type: 'connect', //name of operation you want to perform
   data: {
-    tableName: 'Stock', //Name of the table on which you want to create node-cross-filter object
+    tableName: 'Stock', //Name of the table on which you want to create Smartfilter object
     dbConfig: dbConfig //database configuration
     }
   }, function (output) {